MartinvonBerg/wp_post_map_view_simple/readme.md

 ## Changelog

+### 1.3.1 (15.05.2025)
+- Tested with WP 6.8.
+No changes for that.
+- introduced ESlint.
+Non functional changes for that.

 ### 1.3.0 (07.03.2025)
 Google Maps links removed to avoid DSVGO problems.
 Replace by a link to HERE-we-go which is hosted in Europe.